Addressing Skill Shortages

 We can divert precious learning resources away from our areas of strength and focus instead on problem areas, thereby saving time and money.
 We can seek out candidates who show exceptional strength in these areas thereby improving the quality of our talent pool.
 We also can offer additional on-the-job training for entry-level positions that helps promote the skills and behaviors we lack and turns those jobs into stepping-stones for more advanced positions, which will then be filled with highly qualified personnel.
 With an integrated competency framework, making such changes is easy, and reaping the benefits of a stronger company comes that much faster.

-For more information on how an integrated competency framework can benefit your organization, please register for this upcoming webinar:
+For more information on how an integrated competency framework can benefit your organization, please view our Competency Management Platform page.

 On the Path to High Performing Teams: Goal Management